theirc/airbel/src/_projects/pop-up-learning.md

   latitude: '21.42723'
   longitude: '92.00581'
 description: >-
-  Pop-Up Learning is a computer-assisted learning program, aimed to mobilize quickly and efficiently on the onset of crisis.
+  Pop-Up Learning is a tablet-based computer-assisted learning program, aimed to mobilize quickly and efficiently on the onset of crisis.
 hero_image: /uploads/hero-popup-1.jpg
 featured_image: /uploads/img-20180905-130117.jpg
 featured_video_url: